logaretm/vee-validate/docs/src/templates/markdown/api.md

 ## [args](#directive-args)

-The directive also accepts an arg, that denotes the name of the vue model to validate.
+The directive also accepts an arg, that denotes the name of the vue model to validate, or a computed property.

 ```vue
   <input v-model="email" v-validate:email="'required|email'" name="field" type="text">